kehao95/opentelemetry.io/content/en/docs/languages/java/instrumentation.md

 OTEL_TRACES_EXPORTER=logging \
 OTEL_METRICS_EXPORTER=logging \
 OTEL_LOGS_EXPORTER=logging \
-OTEL_METRIC_EXPORT_INTERVAL=15000 \
 java -jar ./build/libs/java-simple.jar
 ```

 This basic setup has no effect on your app yet.
 You need to add code for
 [traces](#traces), [metrics](#metrics), and/or [logs](#logs).

-Note that `OTEL_METRIC_EXPORT_INTERVAL=15000` (milliseconds) is a temporary
-setting to test that your metrics are properly generated.
-Remember to remove the
-setting once you are done testing.
-The default is 60000 milliseconds.

 #### Manual Configuration